Dementia Friends Resources

 If you or a loved one have recently received a dementia diagnosis, we encourage you to become a Dementia Friend to learn tips for communication that can help you better understand each other with less stress.

 My Story About Dementia

 Dementia Friends Indiana aims to help people tell positive stories about living with dementia.
-Read stories from caregivers, people living with dementia, and Dementia Friends in the community.
+We’d love to hear from caregivers, people living with dementia, and community workers.

 5 Key Messages

 - Dementia is not a normal part of aging.

 - Dementia is caused by diseases of the brain.

 - Dementia is not just about having memory problems.

 - It is possible to have a good quality of life with dementia.

 - There’s more to the person than dementia.